 XP Awarded: 100 XP.

-The party was hired by the eccentric alchemist Professor Valdemar Sluice of the Metamorphic Scholarium in Caulchurch to retrieve an object called the Viridescent Tablet from the Old City: a text of fantastic power said to disclose certain secrets of decay, disease, and time which Sluice believes he can use to concoct the Panchrest, a form of alchemical cure-all.
 Sluice gifted the party with healing potions (which turned out to have some unusual side-effects) as well as some rough maps of the area in question.
-He told them that the Tablet is held somewhere in the Old City tunnels deep beneath Shambleside, one of the city’s necromantic districts, and that it is protected by something called the “Whorl,” a kind of “psychic lock.”
+He told them that the Tablet was held somewhere in the Old City tunnels deep beneath Shambleside, one of the city’s necromantic districts, and that it was protected by something called the “Whorl,” a kind of “psychic lock.”

 After purchasing some gasmasks to protect themselves from sewer-miasmas the party set out, taking a water taxi across the Radula to Stumpridge and making their way south to Corvid Commons – a crime-ridden slum in the southeast of Hex.

 Crabbed roofs jutted overhead; drunkenly leaning walls of crumbling stone and rotting wood and lichen-infested brick crowded close.
 Most of these were rambling tenements or tiny, wretched bars with unwholesome names like the Clock & Cleaver, the Flayed Gnome, the Bloated Flea, and the Lady with the Bloodstained Fan.